dxw/playbook/playbook.md

 We create the conditions and in-house capability you need to keep delivering and improving services

-* We bring people together to make the right decisions
+**Bring people together to make the right decisions** We facilitate workshop to help organisation prioritise and reach decisions

-* We focus on impact and sustainable change (and won’t get involved if that’s not possible)
+**Focus on impact and sustainable change**
+We won’t get involved if we believe change is not possible

-* We challenge the brief to make sure our work provides good value
+**Question the brief to make sure our work provides good value** Before starting delivery we make sure the brief if clear and realistic and provides adequate information for delivery teams to start the work

-* We meet organisational needs as well as user needs
+**Meet organisational goals as well as user needs**
+We set up metrics to help your organisation tract progress towards the goal

+**Use methods that work**
-* We use methods that work, and develop new ones if we need to
+We use tested methods or develop new ones if we need to

+**Create conditions to deliver**
-* We set up teams to deliver and keep improving once we’ve gone
+We set up teams to deliver and keep improving once we’ve gone

 ## Hosting and supporting services